athete/Quantum-Algorithms/README.md

 # Quantum-Optimisation-Algorithms

-This repository contains the implementation of quantum machine optimisation algorithms in Python 3 and IBM's Qiskit Framework
+This repository contains the implementations of some common quantum algorithms in Python 3 and IBM's Qiskit Framework.